The 31 Greatest Pianists of all time

 Wolfgang Amadeus Mozart (1756-1791, Austria)

-He started as an interpreter, but soon, he was noted for his incredible musical ear.
+He started as an interpreter, but soon, he was noted for his incredible musical ear, becoming one of the greatest pianists of all times.

 As an author, he was very productive.
 He composed from sonatas, symphonies, chamber music to concerts and operas, all characterized by expressive emotions and complex textures.